muhazizal/prompt-playground/README.md

 This project helps you learn and experiment with LLM fundamentals and prompt design:

-- Explore tokenization and embeddings from the CLI
+- Explore tokenization and embeddings via the Playground and API
 - Try multiple prompting styles and compare outputs
 - Run a local API that captures per-run latency and token usage
 - Use a web UI to compare outputs across temperatures and samples, and save runs to Firestore